Our Degrees. Your Schedule.

 Choose your blend of traditional courses and competency-based education or online self-directed assessments.

-Courses delivered in self-paced modules that retain the faculty interaction and graded instruction of traditional courses.
+Courses delivered in self-paced modules retain the faculty interaction and graded instruction of traditional courses.
+And continuing your education through CBE courses can qualify you for our Learning Innovation Grant—meaning you could save up to $1,650.

-These interactive, self-directed assessments are taken independently online, but academic assistance is available as needed.
+These interactive, self-directed assessments are $99 per attempt and help you save even more.
+These are taken independently online, but academic assistance is available as needed.

 Advantages of Flex Choice